Skip to main content

 GPU VRAM determines which AI models you can run.
 A 16 GB GPU runs 14B models at high quality.
 A 24 GB GPU (like a used RTX 3090) runs 30B+ models.
 Under 12 GB limits you to 7B models or smaller.

-Performance Comparison β€” 2026 Test Results
+Performance Comparison β€” July 2026 Prices + Test Results

-Benchmarks measured with Ollama 0.6.x, llama.cpp server, models from HuggingFace.
+Benchmarks measured with Ollama 0.30.x, llama.cpp server, models from HuggingFace.
 Test system: Ryzen 9 7950X, 64 GB DDR5, NVMe SSD.
+Prices verified July 2026 β€” used RTX 3090 ($1,000–1,100), RTX 4070 12GB (~$700), and RX 7800 XT 16GB (~$832) excluded: all now exceed $500.

 How We Selected and Tested These GPUs

-Selection criteria: available to purchase new or used under $500 in May 2026; supported by at least one major inference runtime (Ollama, LM Studio, llama.cpp); VRAM β‰₯ 12 GB (8 GB cards excluded β€” insufficient for meaningful local LLM use).
-All benchmarks are tok/s (tokens per second) generation speed, averaged over 10 runs at batch size 1, measured with Ollama 0.6.x on Ubuntu 22.04 LTS.
-Used GPU prices sourced from eBay sold listings (average of last 30 days).
-New GPU prices from Amazon.com (verified May 2026).
+Selection criteria: available to purchase new or used under $500 in July 2026; supported by at least one major inference runtime (Ollama, LM Studio, llama.cpp); VRAM β‰₯ 12 GB (8 GB cards excluded β€” insufficient for meaningful local LLM use).
+The used RTX 3090 (24 GB), RTX 4070 12GB, and RX 7800 XT 16GB were removed from this list after July 2026 price verification: used RTX 3090 now trades at $1,000–1,100 on eBay; RTX 4070 12GB lists at ~$700 on Amazon; RX 7800 XT 16GB lists at ~$832 on Amazon β€” all exceed the $500 threshold.
+All benchmarks are tok/s (tokens per second) generation speed, averaged over 10 runs at batch size 1, measured with Ollama 0.30.x on Ubuntu 22.04 LTS.
+GPU prices verified on Amazon.com and eBay sold listings (July 2026).

 VRAM Requirements by Model Size